lcmd65/CIFAR-10-mixup-tag/README.md

-Train CIFAR-10 Image Classification with PyTorch
+# Train CIFAR-10 Image Classification with PyTorch and Tuning for CIFAR-100

 This script trains a convolutional neural network (CNN) on the CIFAR-10 image classification dataset using PyTorch.